 Completeness (for image-finite processes) holds if a name-matching operator is added to the language.

-4barbed congruence is a variant of reduction-closed barbed congruence in which closure under context is allowed only at the beginning of the bisimulation game (formally introduced in the next lecture).
+4barbed congruence is a variant of reduction-closed barbed congruence in which closure under context is allowed only at the beginning of the bisimulation game.